ModifAmorphic/outward/Transmorphic/README.md

 # Change Logs

 ## Latest Release ${PACKAGE_VERSION}
+  - Fixed Cooking and Alchemy menus for DE and enabled again.
+  - Fix for Cooking and Alchemy menus incorrectly consuming the cooking pot / alchemy kit when manually crafting a recipe that hasn't been learned yet.
+  - Added option to specify secondary ingredient that is consumed for transmogs

+## Release 1.0.3
   - Fixes for Definitive Edition.
   - Removed Cooking and Alchemy menus.
   - Added option to specify secondary ingredient that is consumed for transmogs